agentlang-ai/agentlang-docs/docs/tutorial.md

 (inference :InvokePlanner {:agent "my-company-agent"})
 ```

 Note that we are using a new type of agent called "planner" - this agent is capable of generating a plan-of-execution based on some text input.
-It also makes use of "tools" available from a list of components - here we are using on the entity definitions in the `MyCompany` component.
-This will enable the planner-agent to generate its plan as CRUD operation on the entities defined in the specified components.
+It also makes use of "tools" available from a list of components - here we are using the entity definitions from the `MyCompany` component.
+This will enable the planner-agent to generate its plan-of-execution in terms of CRUD operations on the entities defined in the specified components.

 Add the agent and inference definitions to the `:MyCompany` component.
 (Also, don't forget to define the required `LLM`).
 Then start the service and try the following request: